What Are The Best Colors for a Resume?

 You Can't Go Wrong With Standard Black and White

 It’s all too easy to feel overwhelmed and anxious when you’re ready to apply for a job — especially when you start overthinking details like the best color for resumes.
 But this should be an exciting time!
-Take one stressor off your plate by sticking with a clean, simple resume.
+Take one stressor off your plate by sticking with a clean, simple resume template.

 You can take some of that stress off your shoulders by using Teal's AI Resume Builder which comes with several professional templates.
 These templates were designed with applicant tracking systems in mind, so readability won't be an issue.